How Does Cloud Computing Work?

 Developers are creating applications that are purpose-built for cloud platforms.
 Called “cloud native,” this means they leverage the native features of the platform, such as auto-scaling, auto-provisioning, and other features that are accessible by leveraging the native APIs.

 Cloud native applications, written specifically for the cloud platforms that they run on, provide better performance than applications that are not.
 They burn less money during operations and provide better monitoring and management capabilities.

 The way I see it, Cloud computing is really more of an evolution than another inflection point.
 Cloud services, either public or private, are becoming systemic to everything, including enterprise infrastructure and applications, IoT, mobile computing, etc. The success is in how cloud computing provides the path of least resistance, and typically the most cost effective solution.
 Unless there are major issues uncovered (highly unlikely), cloud computing will continue its rapid growth.

 Keep in mind that the components of cloud computing will change over time as our thinking and the market evolves.
 However, the general patterns presented in this article will be relatively consistent as cloud computing evolves; just the names and the features may change a bit.
 What’s most important is that you recognize and understand the available cloud computing resources that can help change your enterprise architecture (if you’re a manager) or get your next job (if you’re an engineer).

 Cloud Academy offers a free 7-day trial subscription that allows complete access to all our learning resources.
-We feature learning paths for focusing in a dynamic ecosystem as described in this piece.
-The video courses are created by working professionals who understand what is required for passing certification exams as well as getting the job done right.
-Quizzes and labs support the core learning experience and with a full 7-day trial, you might find you can build something your proud of in one of the hands-on labs without asking anyone for advice.
+We feature Learning Paths for focusing in a dynamic ecosystem as described in this piece.
+The video Courses are created by working professionals who understand what is required for passing certification exams as well as getting the job done right.
+Quizzes and labs support the core learning experience and with a full 7-day trial, you might find you can build something you’re proud of in one of the hands-on Labs without asking anyone for advice.